IDEMSInternational/parenttext-pipeline/docs/automated_ckan_export.md

 **Step C: Create the Isolated Runner Service Account (OpenTofu)**

-1. Open the private IDEMS Infrastructure repository.
+1. Open the private infrastructure repository.
-2. In the root `main.tf`, add a new module block for this deployment using the `ckan-runner` template.
+2. In the `parenttext.tf`, add a new module block for this deployment using the `ckan-runner` template.
 3. Run `tofu apply` to create the uniquely hashed Runner Service Account and bind it strictly to the secrets you just created.
 4. Copy the `runner_sa_email` outputted by Tofu.
 You will need this for the GitHub Repository setup.